Jacobjeevan/Reddit-Scraper/README.md

     -m: Minimum number of records to collect before quitting the script (required.
 Ex: 10000)

-    -s: path to your save location (if load option is used, location of the folder of your save files)
+    -s: path to your save location (if load option is used, location of the folder of your save files.
+Default: creates data/ folder in current directory)

     -l: Load flag to continue scraping from earlier (if used, save location is required)